SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

 * *“ How many times is each method in my code called?”*
 * *“ How long do each of these methods take?”*

-The first question can help us priorities what to optimize.
+The first question can help us prioritize what to optimize.
 If two methods `A` and `B` have approximately the same runtime, but `A` is called 1000 more times than `B` we should probably spend time optimizing `A` over `B` if we want to speed up our code.
-The second question is gives itself, directly telling us which methods are the expensive to call.
+The second question directly tells us which methods are expensive to call.

 Using profilers can help you find bottlenecks in your code.
-In this exercise we will look at two different profilers, with the first one being the [cProfile](https://docs.python.org/3/library/profile.html). `cProfile` is pythons build in profiler that can help give you an overview runtime of all the functions and methods involved in your programs.
+In this exercise we will look at two different profilers, with the first one being the [cProfile](https://docs.python.org/3/library/profile.html). `cProfile` is python's built-in profiler that can help give you an overview runtime of all the functions and methods involved in your programs.

 ### ❔ Exercises

-1. Run the `cProfile` on the `vae_mnist_working.py` script.
-Hint: you can directly call the profiler on a script using the `-m` arg
+1. Run `cProfile` on the `vae_mnist_working.py` script.
+Hint: you can directly call the profiler on a script using the `-m` arg:

     ```bash
     python -m cProfile -s <sort_order> myscript.py
     ```

-    to write the output to a file you can use the `-o` argument
+    To write the output to a file you can use the `-o` argument:

     ```bash
     python -m cProfile -s <sort_order> -o profile.txt myscript.py